 Internet of Things (IoT)

 The security of the data is also a big issue in the IoT topic.
 Since there is a lot of data that often also contains personal information, the blockchain technology is a secure means of transmitting this data.
+Several projects are also trying to bring the Industry Internet of Things (IIoT) into the blockchain.

 Further areas of application with IoT and Blockchain: